prof-rossetti/rock-paper-scissors-py/README.md

 ## Setup

-Either activate the "base" Anaconda virtual environment, or optionally create and activate a new Anaconda virtual environment:
+Create and activate a new Anaconda virtual environment:

 ```sh
 conda create -n game-env python=3.7 # first time only